aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/algebra.md

 ## Function `bls12_381_fr_lendian_format`

 A serialization scheme where a <code><a href="algebra.md#0x1_algebra_BLS12_381_Fr">BLS12_381_Fr</a></code> element is represented by a byte array <code>b[]</code> of size 32 using little-endian byte order.
+NOTE: the same scheme is also used in other crates, e.g. <code>ark-bls12-381-0.3.0</code>.

 <pre><code><b>public</b> <b>fun</b> <a href="algebra.md#0x1_algebra_bls12_381_fr_lendian_format">bls12_381_fr_lendian_format</a>(): <a href="../../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;